-The best and crispiest Sweet Potato Hash Browns Recipe is incredibly easy to make.
-Shredded sweet potatoes are mixed with flour and egg to help them sick together, then cooked in a cast iron skillet.
-Serve these homemade hash browns with an egg for breakfast, or sour cream and chives for dinner!
+You’re only a few simple ingredients away from the BEST and crispiest Sweet Potato Hash Browns with this easy recipe.
+Shredded sweet potatoes are mixed with a little flour and egg and then cooked in a cast iron skillet to get that delicious crunch.
+Serve these homemade hash browns with eggs and bacon for breakfast, or sour cream and chives for dinner!

 Having already known that sweet potatoes make an incredible breakfast dish (mainly thanks to this Sweet Potato Hash with Eggs!)
 I was pumped to experiment with this new idea.